 Sara Graham penned this post about the fifth P. That P being for persistence.
 Her application was towards not giving up on what you believe in, what you want, and what you can do.
 Her post got me thinking about those who are struggling to make their online communities and why that may be so.
-Besides all the technical mumbo jumbo I firmly believe it comes down to persistence.
+Besides all the technical mumbo-jumbo I firmly believe it comes down to persistence.

 This leads me to the title of this blog.
-I believe if you really wanted to, you could in fact build a community about lint and marshmallows.
+I believe if you really wanted to, you could, in fact, build a community about lint and marshmallows.
 If you had a firm conviction for lint and removing it from the planet and if you felt that marshmallows were the savior of hot chocolate and bonfires you would be successful at creating a community.
 You would make a Facebook page.
 You would find your lint and marshmallow advocates.
 You would create a #lintchat and isolate experts who know how to effectively deal with this dreaded item.
 You would write blog posts about marshmallows and all of their unique uses.
-Yes if you are persistent you would in fact create a successful community about lint and marshmallows.
+Yes if you are persistent you would, in fact, create a successful community about lint and marshmallows.
 Why?
 Because it is what you believe in and because of that failure is not an option for you.

 The tools available to you now are just tools.
 They will work if you know how to use them but they also work if you have the persistence and the passion to make your ultimate goals realized.
 So when someone tells you your idea will not work, take lint out of your pocket, mix it with melted marshmallows and stick it in their shoe. (just kidding) If you are struggling to build your community then never be afraid to make adjustments.
 Donâ€™t just throw your hands up in the air and declare a project a failure.
-Analyze your ideals and goals and just make the proper adjustments.
+Analyze your ideas and goals and just make the proper adjustments.

 What are your thoughts?
 Do you think passion and persistence are fundamental goals to community building?
 Please share your opinions for or against (in a professional way) in the comment section below.
-If you find my posts to be of value please think about subscribing via RSS or email in the top right corner.

 Written by Jonathan Saar